The Untapped Power of Linguistic Diversity

 Missed Opportunities

-We treat language as support—not the core of learning.
+We continue to treat language as a support—rather than the foundation of learning.

-We design for an “average” student and retrofit for others.
+We design for an “average” student and retrofit for everyone else.

-We collect data but fail to make it actionable.
+We collect data, but too often fail to translate it into instructional action.

-We adopt the Seal of Biliteracy and celebrate biliteracy—but don’t design systems to produce it at scale.
+We celebrate biliteracy, yet rarely build systems designed to produce it at scale.

 None of this is new.

-We know language and content develop together.
-Research has said it for decades.
-Yet our systems still separate them—despite clear evidence that integrated approaches improve outcomes for multilingual learners without reducing rigor.⁵
+We know that language and content develop together.
+Research has made that clear for decades.
+Yet our systems continue to separate them—despite strong evidence that integrated approaches improve outcomes for multilingual learners without reducing rigor.⁵

-That’s not a knowledge gap.
-That’s a design choice.
+This is not a knowledge gap.
+It is a design problem.

 What Actually Works